kingargyle/androidscreencapture/src/docs/readme.txt

    AShot-1.0.jar

-and provide the path to Android SDK in Edit -> Options...
+and provide the path to Android SDK in File -> Android SDK path...

 You are all set!